Partner applications are public applications that have been upgraded to support long term access tokens.

 The command line steps to split the .p12 file into separate private key and public cert (not applicable for IIS users)

-openssl pkcs12 -in entrust-client.p12 -clcerts -nokeys -out entrust-cert.pem openssl pkcs12 -in entrust-client.p12 -nocerts -out entrust-private.pem ## You will be prompted to enter a password. openssl rsa -in entrust-private.pem -out entrust-private-nopass.pem ## Last step removes the password that you added to the private key when it was exported
+openssl pkcs12 -in entrust-client.p12 -clcerts -nokeys -out entrust-cert.pem ## You will be prompted to enter the password that you used when creating ## the p12 file. openssl pkcs12 -in entrust-client.p12 -nocerts -out entrust-private.pem ## You will be prompted to enter the password that you used when creating ## the p12 file. ## You will be prompted to enter a new PEM pass phrase to be used with ## the private key. openssl rsa -in entrust-private.pem -out entrust-private-nopass.pem ## Last step removes the password that you added to the private key when ## it was exported.

 Using partner applications with IIS